 Municipalities are often caught in the middle as they attempt to moderate between residents who dislike naturalization in parks and residents who want more naturalization for its environmental benefits.
-Joan Iverson Nassauer is a landscape architect in the field of ecological design, who has studied this problem extensively: "Novel landscape designs that improve ecological quality may not be appreciated or maintained if recognizable landscape language that communicates human intention is not part of the landscape.
+Joan Iverson Nassauer is a landscape architect in the field of ecological design, who has studied this problem extensively.
+The following inset is from a journal article by Nassaue: "Novel landscape designs that improve ecological quality may not be appreciated or maintained if recognizable landscape language that communicates human intention is not part of the landscape.
 Similarly, ecologically valuable remnant landscapes may not be protected or maintained if the human intention to care for the landscape is not apparent.
 Landscape language that communicates human intention, particularly intention to care for the landscape, offers a powerful vocabulary for design to improve ecological quality.
 Ecological function is not readily recognizable to those who are not educated to look for it.
 Furthermore, the appearance of many indigenous ecosystems and wildlife habitats violates cultural norms for the neat appearance of landscapes."1

-Nassauer, J. I. 1995.
+1 Nassauer, J. I. 1995.
 Messy ecosystems, orderly frames.
 Landscape Journal.
 14(2): pp. 161-170.